At home with Sara and Billy Jack Brawner III in Canton, Texas

 To get to the Dwell-worthy home of Sara and Billy Jack Brawner III, you drive for miles down narrow country roads, cow pastures, modest farmhouses and fields filled with rainbows of Texas wildflowers.
 When you turn down their driveway, all one can do is gasp; there it sits, a beautiful modern black brick home with a contemporary cinderblock fence.
-Although it is one-of-kind, it doesn’t feel out of place or overly precious, it feels comfortable and inviting, just like the people who built and reside in it.
-Sara and Billy decided to leave their city lives in Austin when Sara found out she was pregnant and a piece of property adjacent to Billy’s parents place in rural West Texas came on the market.
+Although it is one-of-kind, it doesn’t feel out of place or overly precious.
+It's comfortable and inviting, just like the people who built and reside in it.
+Sara and Billy decided to leave their city lives in Austin when Sara found out she was pregnant, and a piece of property adjacent to Billy’s parents place in rural West Texas came on the market.

 The house on the property had recently burned down and they were selling the land for a song.
 Billy jumped at the opportunity to build/design a house for Sara and their growing family.
 Billy works as a custom homebuilder, designer and photographer and Sara does social media marketing, photography, interior design and volunteer work.
 Sara, who’s the first to admit that the only job she has ever wanted is to be a mom, was elated at their growing family, their new home and the life they were building in the country.

 Horrible tragedy struck at the end of her pregnancy and the couple lost their little girl, Willa Rose.
 During this very dark time, Sara and Billy began to question their move away from their friends and the hustle and bustle of the city.
 They yearned for distraction from the grief they felt living in the home they had built for themselves and their daughter.
 Several more miscarriages followed after Willa but instead of throwing in the towel and being consumed by sadness, this incredible couple decided that fostering children would be a wonderful way to carry on Willa’s legacy and fill their home and hearts with love and laughter again.